How to Apply

 - Medical examination with Occupational Health Programs (OHP) - it's important that the candidate complete tuberculosis (TB) screening prior to their examination by OHP as it serves as a key baseline test and will assist with a timely medical clearance.
 Candidates are required to bring the result of their TB screening test with them to their medical examination with OHP.
 As very few family physicians or walk-in clinics have the necessary supplies to perform this screening test, candidates can obtain them from offices such as their local public health unit and some travel medicine clinics.
 For the medical examinations with OHP, paper hospital gowns are offered, but for comfort and function, candidates should bring shorts and a T-shirt.

-Once you submit the above documentation and complete the necessary assessments (scheduled with the recruiting officer), you may be asked to proceed further through the selection process, which will include: a CORNET history search (correctional history of applicant); a background reference check; a medical; computer voice stress analysis; and a panel interview.
+Once you complete the necessary assessments (scheduled with the Recruiting Officer), you may be asked to proceed further through the selection process, which will include: a CORNET history search (correctional history of applicant); a background reference check; a medical; computer voice stress analysis; and a panel interview.
 See the job description for a complete overview of the duties, responsibilities and competencies identified for adult Correctional Officers.

 Correctional Officer Application Process